janjiralakirankumar/DevOpsEssentials/README.md

 ## Lab 1: Use Terraform to Setup Docker Server and Jenkins Server for CICD Lab

+**Objective:**
+The objective of this lab is to set up two AWS EC2 instances, one for Jenkins and one for Docker, using Terraform.
+This lab aims to provide a foundation for building a Continuous Integration/Continuous Deployment (CICD) environment.

 First step is to Launch an EC2 Instance in AWS with **Ubuntu 20.04**, **t2.micro**, in the **us-east-1** Region and Use the EC2 Tag/Name as "**CICDLab-yourname**'

 **Note:** In the security group, open ports 22, 80, 8080, 9999, and 4243.